Frequently Asked Questions

 What kinds of career programming and online services does IIT Chicago-Kent offer?

-Our Career Services Office conducts approximately 50 diverse career development programs each year to help students define their interests, refine their job-search skills and cultivate the professional qualities required of successful attorneys.
-Topics range from "The Out-of-State Job Search" and "How to Start Your Own Law Firm" to "Exploring Careers in the Federal Government" and "Assessing Your Alternative Career."
-Video archives of most career services programs are available online for students who cannot attend the live sessions.
+Our Career Services Office conducts approximately 40 diverse career development programs each year to help students define their interests, refine their job-search skills and cultivate the professional qualities required of successful attorneys.
+Topics range from "Exploring Careers in the Federal Government" to "Practicing Law in a Small to Medium Sized Firm" and "Assessing Your Alternative Career."
+Video archives of most career services programs are available online for students.

 Are special hours available to evening students?